 Get your questions answered.
 We’ve got answers to your questions about mortgages and other topics.

 Get help.
-If you’re behind on your mortgage, or having a hard time making payments, we want to get you in touch with a HUD-approved housing counselor.
+If you’re behind on your mortgage, or having a hard time making payments, we want to get you in touch with a HUD-approved housing counseling agency.
 We can help you find housing counselors near you.

 Submit a complaint if you have a problem with your mortgage.
 You can submit a complaint online or by calling (855) 411-2372 or TTY/TDD (855) 729-2372.
 We’ll work to get you a response from the company.